Resources

 Other holdings include Wallace letters at Cambridge University; London’s Imperial College of Science, Technology and Medicine; the Linnean Society; the Royal Botanic Gardens at Kew; the Royal Geographical Society of London; the Herbert Spencer Collection at the University of London; and the Society for Psychical Research, London.

-There are, by one estimate, some 5,000 extent letters to and from Wallace.
-There is an ambitious ongoing effort at London’s Natural History Museum to identify, compile, catalog, and make all of Wallace’s correspondence available at the Alfred Russel Wallace Correspondence Project.
+There are, by one estimate, over 5,600 extent letters to and from Wallace.
+There is an ambitious ongoing effort to identify, compile, catalog, and make all of Wallace’s correspondence available at the Alfred Russel Wallace Correspondence Project.
 As of this writing it is still a work-in-progress.